-Michael Carrick consistently held the midfield together with calm assurance and young defenders Rafael and Phil Jones were singled out Ferguson as players who have made huge strides.
+Michael Carrick consistently held the midfield together with calm assurance and young defenders Rafael and Phil Jones were singled out by Ferguson as players who have made huge strides.

 "You saw this season an incredible improvement in the boy Rafa," Ferguson said as the celebrations kicked off at Old Trafford following Monday's 3-0 win over Aston Villa.